capitacreative/peoplefluent-api/README.md

 Instruction how to integrate the library with a website are included in repository and are placed on the website above.

 Changelog:
+  Version 1.2, 02/08/2013: Appending this on to the link sets the "Business Unit" search criteria (see "Business Unit" tab for countries and id's)
+&com.peopleclick.cp.formdata.FLD_JP_DEPARTMENT=XXX .
+It is not yet supported by a test servers of PF (given in example).
+Please use integer to declare business unit.
+The version without this function is also available in this repository.

   Version 1.1, 21/06/2013: Redirection to external page added